Discover more from Design Buddy

 Designing with purpose: Why intent matters

-An intent, although invisible, serves as the foundation that imparts meaning to your design.
+Though invisible, intent is the foundation that gives meaning to your design.

-In late 2016, Netflix introduced a new feature that auto-plays trailers, referred to as "video previews."
-This feature sparked rants on the internet, as people felt that Netflix was robbing them of their blissful moments of quietly browsing for what to watch next.
+In late 2016, Netflix introduced ‘video previews,’ a feature that auto-plays trailers while you browse.
+It sparked online rants as people felt Netflix was stealing their quiet browsing time.

 Have users left Snapchat and preferred something easier to use, like Instagram or TikTok?